-Lactose also has a far lower glycemic index than processed, refined sugars, aids in the absorption of calcium, helps develop beneficial gut bacteria, and more.
+Lactose also has a far lower glycemic index than processed, refined sugars, aids in the absorption of calcium, which can help develop beneficial gut bacteria, and more.

-In short, choosing a Lactose-based formula is probably the most important step in finding the best formula out there.
+In short, choosing a Lactose-based formula could probably be the most important step in finding a good formula out there.
 As you read the ingredients, keep in mind that lactose is the main ingredient in cow’s milk, and may appear as “organic cow’s milk” or “organic skimmed milk” in ingredient lists.
 Lactose-based formulas are typically manufactured in Europe.

 Processed Refined Sugars

 DHA is a long-chain omega 3 fatty acid that is important for early eye and brain development.
-Knowing this, the nutrition rules for baby formula set by the European Union have changed beginning in 2020.
 It has become mandatory to have DHA in baby Formula.